 URISC scholarship recipients are required to present a poster on their URISC-supported research in the Celebrating Undergraduate Excellence (CUE) event.
 CUE is an annual gathering for all undergraduates at Oregon State University to share their research and accomplishments in their studies.
 Presentation of an academic poster is an excellent enhancement to any CV or resume and is viewed favorably on graduate school or scholarship applications.

 Oregon State University offers students who complete a research or creative project with an Oregon State University professor, and make a presentation of their project to a wider audience than the circle around the mentor, the opportunity to get this notated on their official transcript.
 Details for obtaining the Transcript Notation along with the application are available on the Undergraduate Research, Scholarship, and the Arts website.

 Any publications made possible by URISC funding are required to cite URISC support.

-Award recipients/students are required to submit a final (progress) report at the end of the term(s) for which funds were awarded.
+Scholarship recipients/students are required to submit a final (progress) report at the end of the term(s) for which funds were awarded.

 The final (progress) report should contain the following points:

 Submit the final report electronically to Incentive Programs at email@example.com.